hci-lab-um/heuristics-for-test-tool-design/Heuristics/H05-LearningGoals.md

 Understanding your stakeholders’ expectations for the training budget (cost and time spent) will help you understand constraints.
 You could [revisit stakeholders’ goals in H01](H01-Why.md) to understand more.

-If you are not familiar with setting learning outcomes try this set of [learning outcomes](https://www.ctl.ox.ac.uk/effective-learning-outcomes); for your training material be clear and appropriate for different personas.
+If you are not familiar with setting learning outcomes this article about [learning outcomes](https://www.ctl.ox.ac.uk/effective-learning-outcomes) may help; for your training material be clear and appropriate for different personas.

 ### Quality Attributes